 The best way to know what you’re doing right is by understanding all the ways you’re going wrong.

-Many e-commerce companies don’t start taking feedback from their customers until after they’ve plateaued.
+Many eCommerce tools don’t start taking feedback from their customers until after they’ve plateaued.
 This is when they’re looking for new ways to reinvent themselves, by which point it’s often too late.

 User testing and data collection are among the most useful areas of commerce, and also the most costly.